 The IBL recognises 'insolvency' (also known as insolvent at law) as a certain moment in bankruptcy proceedings at which a debtor is declared bankrupt.
 Not all bankruptcy declarations automatically render a bankruptcy estate insolvent.
-However, under the IBL, bankruptcy arising from nullification of petition proceedings would automatically render a bankruptcy estate insolvent.
+However, under the IBL, bankruptcy arising from nullification of the homologation of the composition plan would automatically render a bankruptcy estate insolvent.

-Insolvency under the IBL is defined simply as inability to repay a debt.
+Insolvency under the IBL is defined simply as an inability to repay a debt.
 Therefore, the state of insolvency is not concerned with whether or not a bankruptcy estate is sufficient to settle all creditors' claims.